glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 `x` is an `int` variable with a value of `5`, while `ptr` is an `int` pointer that stores the memory address of `x`.
 When we say `*ptr = 10`, we are directly accessing the memory address held by the `ptr` variable, which is the address of `x`, and updating the value at that address to `10`.
 As a result, any variable associated with that address, such as `x`, will also be modified.
 Using pointer, we can effectively modify other variables indirectly through their shared memory address.

+Pointer which stores memory address allows us to have direct memory access.
+This is useful for implementing data structures like tree or linked list, where each node need to connection with other node.
+We can allow connection between node by having a pointer that points to other node's address.

 ##### Purpose of Reference

 Consider the following code :